adaptris/interlok-docs-legacy/pages/ui/ui-profiler-monitor.md

 ![Profiler monitor page with chart](./images/ui-user-guide/profiler-monitor-page-with-chart.png)

 You can add up to five monitors using the "Add a Profiler Monitor" button.
-Each profiler can use different adapters and or channels.
+Each profiler can use different adapters and/or channels.

 {% include note.html content="The profiler monitor page is a prototype and may change substantially in the next releases.
 It also has several known issues." %}